 January, 2016.
 Congratulations Jason for receiving a Damon Runyon-Rachleff Innovation Award.
 Go “M-PAIR” cancer team!

 October, 2015.
-We welcome Joonseok Oh to the lab as a postdoctoral associate from the Hamann lab at the University of Mississippi.
+We welcome Joonseok Oh to the lab as a postdoctoral associate from the Hamann lab at the University of Mississippi, School of Pharmacy.